 John Knits moved from the Rolex Building at 665 Fifth Ave. to 655 Madison Ave. between 60th and 61st streets.
 St. John Knits has long been a favorite of professional women, combining the finest fabrics, most vibrant colors and tasteful fashion sense in finely tailored garments.

 Hermès, originally a saddlemaker, has become a leader of French fashion.
-The operation is moving its flagship New York location from one side of Madison Avenue to the other (from 691 to 700, at the southeast corner of 63rd Street).
+The operation moved its flagship New York location from one side of Madison Avenue to the other (from 691 to 700, at the southeast corner of 63rd Street).

 Berluti, originally a bootmaker, now dresses the most fashionable man from head to toe.
 Berluti recently moved from 677 Madison Ave. into the Fuller Brush Building at 595 Madison Ave., with storefronts facing 57th Street.